JoesScanner/JoesScanner/README.md

 If you are a Joe’s Scanner subscriber, the app can connect directly to the service.

-Just enter the server URL and your login credentials (if required).
+Just enter the server URL and your login credentials (required).
 The app will automatically begin loading calls and streaming audio.

 ---